A camper's delight, banana boats are a delicious dessert that is meant to be cooked over an open fire.

 - 2 teaspoons "safe" semi-sweet chocolate chips I use Enjoy Life chocolate chips

 - 2 tablespoons "safe" mini marshmallows

-Spread the sunflower butter in the cavity.
-Then place the chocolate chips the marshmallows on top of the sunflower butter.
+- Spread the sunflower butter in the cavity (if using).
+Then place the chocolate chips and the marshmallows in the banana.
 Cover with the banana cut-out and then with the peeling.

-For the microwave: Follow the steps above but instead of step 4, microwave on high for 45-60 seconds.
+- Variation for the microwave: Follow the steps above but do not wrap in aluminum foil.
+Microwave on high for 45-60 seconds until soft and gooey.